RenderKit/oidn/doc/api.md

 ### RTLightmap

-The `RTLightmap` filter is a variant of the `RT` filter optimized for denoising HDR lightmaps.
+The `RTLightmap` filter is a variant of the `RT` filter optimized for denoising HDR and directional lightmaps.
 It does not support LDR images.

 The filter can be created by passing `"RTLightmap"` to the `oidnNewFilter` function as the filter type.
 The filter supports the following parameters: